modular/modular/KGEN/docs/DesignOverview.md

 There is a lot of ground to cover here, so we will discuss each of these in their own macro section below, and intersperse discussion about tooling.
-As is typical, we need to focus on building things the "right way" from the bottom up
-- we shouldn’t race to build out 5% of each subsystem ahead of its natural time.
+As is typical, we need to focus on building things the "right way" from the bottom up—we shouldn’t race to build out 5% of each subsystem ahead of its natural time.

 ## "Buffer Level" Kernel generation